-IP address QoS does not support layer-2 SAP encapsulation.
-For more information on packet-type restrictions, refer to "Details of Packet Criteria and Restrictions for QoS Support", on page 6-72.
+Ip address QoS does not support layer-2 SAP encapsulation.
+For more information on packet-type restrictions, refer to table 8-15, "Details of Packet Criteria and Restrictions for QoS Support", on page 8-73.

 Options for Assigning Priority.
 Priority control options for packets carrying a specified IP address include: